 Remote learning is still a relatively new routine that both students and teachers are becoming accustomed to.
 Many learners are attending school totally online in a remote setting, whilst others are completing at least some of their coursework online in a hybrid setting.
-As the face-to-face educational learning model transitions to an increasingly online format, teachers are grappling with boosting student engagement.
+As the face-to-face educational learning model transitions to an increasingly online format, teachers are grappling with how to boost student engagement.
 Even though it is different than being in a brick and mortar classroom, online learning can be a very meaningful and productive experience for learners.
 Creating a virtual learning environment that effectively engages students is a significant component of successful teaching and learning.
-There are several strategies available that can increase student engagement during virtual learning.
+There are several strategies available that can boost student engagement during virtual learning.

-Building community and engagement through synchronous meetings
+Build community and boost student engagement through synchronous meetings

 Building strong relationships with students and being aware of their individual needs is a crucial first step for successful learning, regardless of whether it takes place in person or remotely.
 When students connect with their teacher and feel a supportive bond, they will be more likely to attempt challenging content and be motivated to master the learning objectives.
-Incorporating synchronous meetings where students and the teacher meet live at the same time on a video platform can help to build strong relationships and enhance student engagement.
+Incorporating synchronous meetings where students and the teacher meet live at the same time on a video platform can help to build strong relationships and boost student engagement.
 When learners have the opportunity to interact regularly with their teacher and peers and feel part of a supportive community, they will be more engaged in their learning.
 Synchronous meetings can help students feel better connected to their school and decrease feelings of isolation.
 There are several video platforms that teachers can use to conduct synchronous class meetings, including Zoom and Google Classroom, the latter of which automatically generates an easily accessible Google Meet video link for each class you create within the platform.

 To increase student participation during synchronous video meetings, there are several strategies you can use.
 You can hold larger class discussions with the entire class to cover major concepts, and then separate students into breakout rooms and provide a prompt, problem or question for smaller groups of students to collaborate on, similar to a classroom “think-pair-share” activity.
 This allows more timid students who tend to not speak out loud in front of the whole class the opportunity to interact with other students in a secure environment that is less overwhelming.
 Incorporating social-emotional activities into live meetings that help students to get to know each other by discussing personal experiences can also help build a sense of community.
 As the instructor, acknowledging student triumphs and planning activities that promote student inquiry and discussion is most likely to encourage online participation.